ege2097yilmaz/object-detection-in-urban-environment-project/README.md

 your training job.

 * [This blog post](https://aws.amazon.com/blogs/machine-learning/training-and-deploying-models-using-tensorflow-2-with-the-object-detection-api-on-amazon-sagemaker/) teaches how to label data, train and deploy a model with the Tensorflow Object Detection API and AWS Sagemaker.

+## Final report
+The final report is within the documents directory.
+It containes comparisons of the outputs of RCNN Resnet50 and SSD Mobilnet V2.
+Also, there are some graphics to show tensorboard losses values.